apimatic/apimatic-transformer-action/README.md

 # APIMATIC Transformer Action

-This [Github Action](https://github.com/actions) uploads and converts any API Specification into an of the supported formats listed [here](https://www.apimatic.io/transformer/#supported-formats).
+This [Github Action](https://github.com/actions) uploads and converts any API Specification into one of the supported formats listed [here](https://www.apimatic.io/transformer/#supported-formats).

 ## API Description Format
 ### A format is a unique identifier for transformation.
 E.g. swagger, raml, wadl, postman

-### Formats Supported
+### Formats Supported:

 |Name |Description|
 |---	|---	|